syncfusion-content/maui-docs/MAUI/Scheduler/appointments-view.md

 //Adding the scheduler appointment to the scheduler appointment collection. appointment.Add(schedulerAppointment);

-// Creating an exception occurence appointment by changing the start time or end time.
+// Creating an exception occurrence appointment by changing the start time or end time.
-// RecurrenceId is set to 1, so it will be the changed occurence for the above-created pattern appointment. var exceptionAppointment = new SchedulerAppointment() {
+// RecurrenceId is set to 1, so it will be the changed occurrence for the above-created pattern appointment. var exceptionAppointment = new SchedulerAppointment() {
     Id = 2,